noze3675-hub/AtlasLock/README.md

 (Official website) https://atlaslap.com

-Secure folder-to-archive encryption for Windows.
+Free secure folder-to-archive encryption for Windows.
 Turn any folder into a single protected `.atlas` file.
 **Runs locally · No cloud · No telemetry.**